oxfeeefeee/golana/docs/WHAT.md

 ## Tools

-Golana (the Solana program) is deployed on the blockchain, so you don't need to make any preparations to access it.
-However, you do need to install the Golana SDK, which contains tools that can generate templates, run test cases, and deploy your Golana project.
+The loader (the Goscript VM that runs on-chain) is deployed on the blockchain, so you don't need to make any preparations to access it unless you want to run tests locally.
+However, you do need to install the Golana SDK, which contains tools that can generate templates, run test cases, build and deploy your Golana project.

 ## Goscript vs Go